-Before you start trading for real, think about whether you want to start with a demo account.
-Demo accounts let you trade with pretend money rather than putting your own capital at risk and almost every broker worth using will offer one.
+Before you get going for real, think about whether you want to start with a demo account.
+Demo accounts let you use pretend money rather than putting your own capital at risk and almost every broker worth using will offer one.
 Often, it’s a case of clicking a button in your settings, so have a look.

 The trading itself is quite simple, as you have to decide whether a coin is going to go up or down.
 If you think it’s going to go up, then you should buy it, which is also known as ‘going long’.
 The opposite is ‘going short’, if you think a coin is going to fall in price.

-One other strategy worth knowing about is trading with leverage.
-This is best left to more experienced traders but it means putting down a deposit so you can make trades at many times its value.
+One other strategy worth knowing about is leverage.
+Leverage means putting down a small deposit as collateral to loan more money from your broker so that you can make trades at many times the value of that deposit.
 This can lead to big wins, but also big losses if the market moves against you.

-If you’re still not sure whether to buy, don’t worry.
+If you’re still not sure about Compound, don’t worry.
 You should always take some time to think about an investment, particularly when it comes to cryptocurrency.
-Below is a summary of Compound’s pros and cons, followed by a few more questions to help you.
+Below is a summary of the platform’s pros and cons, followed by a few more questions to help you.